Qwubo/Qwubo/README.md

 VVelcome to my Github page.
 <b>
 <p>
-  If I do something cool, then I'll upload it there :)
+  If I do something cool, then I'll upload it here :)
 </p>
 </b>
 </center>